Explore the core practices, 7 principles, and historical legacy of Spiritualism.

-The 19th century saw the rise of spiritualism, a religious movement based on the idea that the human soul lives on and can still speak to the living.
-This philosophy provides insights into the nature of existence and life after death and has tremendously impacted various cultural and theological landscapes.
+The 19th century saw the rise of spiritualism, a religious movement based on the idea that the human soul lives on and can communicate with the living.

 The Seven Principles of Spiritualism